-C. Parents/Caregivers/Guardians
+C. Parents/Caregivers

-All parents are required to:
+All parents/caregivers are required to:

-- 1. Send their children to school ready to participate and learn. - 2.
-Ensure their children attend school regularly and on time. - 3.
-Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 4.
-Support the Code of Conduct and help their children understand it so that their children can help create a safe, supportive school environment. - 5.
-Convey to their children a supportive attitude toward education and the District. - 6.
-Build good relationships with teachers, staff, other parents and their children's friends. - 7.
-Help their children deal effectively with peer pressure. - 8.
+- 1. Send their students to school ready to participate and learn. - 2.
+Ensure their students attend school regularly and on time. - 3.
+Help their students understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 4.
+Support the Code of Conduct and help their students understand it so that their students can help create a safe, supportive school environment. - 5.
+Convey to their students a supportive attitude toward education and the District. - 6.
+Build good relationships with teachers, staff, other parents/caregivers and their student's friends. - 7.
+Help their students deal effectively with peer pressure. - 8.
 Inform school officials of changes in the home situation that may affect student conduct or performance. - 9.
 Provide a place for study and ensure homework assignments are completed on time. - 10.
-Teach their children respect and dignity for themselves and other students, regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, sex or other protected characteristic, which will strengthen the children's confidence and promote learning in accordance with the Dignity for All Students Act.
+Teach their students respect and dignity for themselves and other students, regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, sex or other protected characteristic, which will strengthen the student's confidence and promote learning in accordance with the Dignity for All Students Act.

-D. Other School Staff
+D. School Staff

-All other staff are required to:
+All staff are required to: